yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-provider.md

 Disable the **DB Nodes have public internet access** option if you want the installation to run in an airgapped mode without expecting any internet access.

-YugabyteDB Anywhere uses the sudo user to set up YugabyteDB nodes.
+YBA uses the sudo user to set up YugabyteDB nodes.
 However, if any of the following statements are applicable to your use case, you need to enable the **Manually Provision Nodes** option:

 - Pre-provisioned `yugabyte:yugabyte` user and group.
 - Sudo user requires a password.